-If you’ve made the decision to introduce eLearning content into your corporation or organization you’re on the right path, but the next question becomes, “who’s going to develop the content?”
+If you’ve made the decision to introduce Employees To Engage In Online Training content into your corporation.
+Or organization you’re on the right path, but the next question becomes, “who’s going to develop the content?”

 While there may not be one final answer that works for every corporation, small business or organization, there are some pros and cons of outsourcing that can guide you toward an answer.

 Areas Where You May Outsource

 eLearning is comprehensive and multi-faceted.
 So before exploring whether or not it would be advantageous to outsource.
 It’s a good idea to delve into the different components that comprise eLearning content.

 There may be some areas worth outsourcing.
 While others may be best suited to in-house design and creation.

 - Instructional: The instructional part of eLearning development really serves as the foundation for everything else.
 For some organizations it may be best to do this in-house, since they know their organization best.
 But a professional development company may be able to optimize content, make it more effective and compelling, develop based on learning principles, and increase overall retention of material being presented.

 - Visual Content: The visual content of eLearning courses includes things like images, graphs and charts, animation and design of the overall interface.
 While the creation of still images and basic graphics may be simple for in-house employees.
 Video production or more complex graphics may be best left to experts.